liuhanmo321/ILonHeteroFeatrueSpace/README.md

 **Gamma** lifts the impact of discriminability score on the discriminative loss.
 Higher gamma makes larger punishment on smaller discriminability scores.
 The value is subjective to data sets.

 **Beta1 and Beta2** controls the effects of regularization loss and discriminative loss.
 Especially, Beta1 is preferred to be smaller.
-Because distillation loss has comparable value to the cross entropy loss and could negatively affect optimization on new data sets.
+Otherwise the model would bias towards old datasets.

 ### **Hyperparameter Sensitivity Analysis**